 - Jewelry and smalls in the cases will still be shown to customers in the order of entry number.
 After the “luck of the draw” group receives their entry numbers, numbers for the case will be handed out to folks in line in the same order.
 You cannot trade or give away your number for the cases.
 Please do not stand in front of the display cases unless you are the one being served.
 Give the person(s) being served room so they can quickly see what they would like to buy.
 This will expedite the wait for everyone.

 - There is no “luck of the draw” lineup policy for the second day of the sale.
 Second day lineup/list will be as it has always been.

-To find out when our next off site estate sale at our showroom will be, send an e-mail to email@example.com and request to be put on our estate sale notification list.
+To be notified as to when our next estate sale will be, send an e-mail to email@example.com and request to be put on our estate sale notification list.